ajxb/packer-linuxmint/README.md

 ## Packer template for Mint Cinnamon 17.3

-Not finding an existing ''working' Packer template for Mint Cinnamon, this is a an attempt to create one based upon the existing excellent [boxcutter ubuntu templates](https://github.com/boxcutter/ubuntu) mixed with the [StefanScherer mint template](https://github.com/StefanScherer/mint).
+Not finding an existing ''working' Packer template for Mint Cinnamon, this is a an attempt to create one based upon the excellent [boxcutter ubuntu templates](https://github.com/boxcutter/ubuntu), mixed with some pieces from the [StefanScherer mint template](https://github.com/StefanScherer/mint).

+### Avaiable Online ###

+This box has been pre-built and uploaded to the [Hashicorp Atlas repository](https://atlas.hashicorp.com/boxes/search).
+Specifically, [it is available here as rapa/mint-17.3-dev](https://atlas.hashicorp.com/rapa/boxes/mint-17.3-dev)

-In order to keep this template 'lightweight' (and because I didn't have the capacity to test/verify other versions) the only builder remaining in the scripts is for [VirtualBox](https://www.virtualbox.org/).
+In order to keep this template simple (and because I didn't have the capacity to test/verify other versions) the only builder remaining in the scripts is for [VirtualBox](https://www.virtualbox.org/).

 ### Packer